BarisAlbayrakIEEE/StructuralAnalysis/README.md

 6. The SAA will manage the configuration issues.
 7. The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.
 - [The initial architectural decisions](#sec33) can be summarized by the following requirements:
-1. Deployment Model: Web-based (cloud)
+1. Deployment Model: Cloud application
-2. User Model: Multi-user (shared data, roles, collaboration)
+2. User Model: Multi-user
-3. Data & Persistency: Embedded DB (e.g. SQLite)
+3. Data & Persistency: Client-server MySQL
 4. Performance: An HPC distributed by a server